imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Architecture-Of-The-Internet-The-Web-And-The-Browser/project.md

 1) Cheap to install and expand

-2) Transmitting data is not affected by high traffic since since computers that have tokens can transmit data
+2) Transmitting data is not affected by high traffic since only computers that have tokens can transmit data

 Disadvantages